 When you have an idea of where you’re going, make plans for lodging, and include special locations in your road trip, you’ll make memories that will last a lifetime.

-Author Bio: Tarah Mills has always had a passion for writing.
+Author the Writer: Tarah Mills has always had a passion for writing.
 Her philosophy is that not only can writing be educational, but it can change the world.
 While dedicated to her work, she still enjoys: a good game of basketball, curling up to a good book, and all things Star Wars.
 She currently resides in the Richmond, Virginia area with her family.